-8.1 Once the start date has been agreed, a local induction programme should be arranged and appropriate departments notified of the new appointment.
-Induction and Probationary records should be completed and retained by the School for future reference in line with the Schools' Document Retention Policy.
+8.1 Once the start date has been agreed, a local induction programme should be arranged, and appropriate departments notified of the new appointment.
+Induction and probationary records should be completed and retained by the School/Academy for future reference in line with their Document Retention Policy.